Welcome to the Macaman's Website

 www.greatvistachemicals.com/amino.../L-methionine.html www.trulyhuge.com/l-methionine-benefits.html

-WARNING: The amino acid L- phenylalanine should not be used by pregnant women or by those who suffer anxiety attacks or those who have high blood pressure or with pre-existing pigmented melanoma (form of cancer), or people with phenylketonuria (PKU).
-The amino acid DL-phenylalanine should be used with caution if you are pregnant or diabetic, if you have high blood pressure or suffer anxiety attacks.
+L-Phenylalanine* is an essential amino acid used to elevate mood, energy and attitude.
+Warning: Persons born with the genetic condition phenylketonuria (PKU)are unable to metabolize the amino acid phenylalanine, and mental retardation and other severe disabilities can result.
+Phenylalanine should not be used by pregnant women or by those who suffer anxiety attacks or those who have high blood pressure or with pre-existing pigmented melanoma (form of cancer).
+The amino acid DL-phenylalanine may be used with caution if you are pregnant or diabetic, or if you have high blood pressure or suffer anxiety attacks.
+While dietary phenylalanine restriction may prevent these problems, it also may lead to a low tyrosine level in people with PKU.
+Tyrosine supplementation may be beneficial in some people with PKU, however the evidence may be conflicting. " there is no L-Phenylalanine in maca but it is contained in " wayup.com www.janethull.com/newsletter/.../warning_phenylketonurics.php

 L-Proline, an essential amino acid, is a precursor of glutamic acid, and along with vitamin C, it is a precursor of collagen.
 Collagen is a building block of tendons and ligaments,